animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 #### I didn't mention fingernails (fingernails regrowth)

 My grandma had long grey hair, down to her waist, that she curled up behind her head.
-I had her fingernails, she told me, which I also lost (at least in functionality) due to the Dupilumab cessation in 2018.
+I had her fingernails, she told me once in the car, which I also lost (at least in functionality) due to the Dupilumab cessation in 2018.
 They regrew, healthy enough, but were purple (and bendy like putty) for a really long time.

 #### How my grandma got dementia